This article is part of a series of contributions.

 At the moment, I simulate a leakage with my jaw and lips and thus set off the alarm.
 That will stop as soon as a cannula is stuck in me.
 Then the respirator takes over everything.
 A premature stroke, as I can currently trigger by leakage, is not possible with a cannula.
 And the alarm doesn't work with it either, unfortunately.

-I have requested another eye control, but the roads are .long.
-The original aid supplier has taken the product out of the range (wonder why).
-He does not have a comparable alternative on offer.
-Just some ancient all-in-one PCs and tablets - at least in my world it's 2023 and computer parts from 2016 are old in my opinion - that have approval as assistive devices with the eye control software and can therefore be sold at extortionate prices.
-The cash register will pay.
+I have enquired about another eye control, but the paths are .long.
+The original supplier of the aid has taken the product out of the range (wonder why).
+They don't have a comparable alternative on offer.
+Just some ancient all-in-one PCs and tablets - at least in my world it's 2023 and computer parts from 2016 are old in my opinion - which have a licence as an aid with the software for eye control and can therefore be sold at exorbitant prices.
+The health insurance will pay.

 So again I have to find a provider who can bill my health insurance.
 The usual ordeal of a home visit follows.
 To determine my needs.
 I get it.
 Half a year has passed since the last half-day appointment with the previous provider.
 I have certainly learned to speak again since then.